-Music in Upper School
+Music Program in Upper School

-The Upper School music program facilitates discovery and understanding of music as a discipline and as a means of self-expression.
-This skills-based program engages each student intellectually, emotionally and physically in the process of understanding and creating musical expression.
+The Upper School music program facilitates the discovery and understanding of music as a discipline and as a means of self-expression.
+This skills-based program engages each student intellectually, emotionally, and physically in the process of understanding and creating musical expression.
 It is the goal of this program to make the language of music accessible to all students while providing advanced students the opportunity for further study.

 The Upper School Music Block